Modern paganism in Scandinavia: Sweden

 In Sweden, Sveriges Asatrosamfund formed in 1994, and renamed to Swedish Forn Sed Assembly (Samfundet Forn Sed Sverige) in 2010.
 At present it is the second largest national organization for heathenry.
 The largest organization is the Nordic Asa-Community, formed in 2014.
 A difference between the two is that the Sweden Forn Sed Assembly takes an explicitly political stance on issues such as xenophobia, whereas the Nordic Asa-Community asserts to be non-political and has banned political symbols from its activities.
 A number of independent local groups (blotlag) also exist.
 Some of these used to be part of Nätverket Forn Sed ("The Forn Sed Network") when it was operational.
 Another group operational in the country is Samfälligheten för Nordisk Sed ("Community for Nordic Sed").

 Iceland

 Ásatrúarfélagið was recognized as a religious organization by the Icelandic government in 1973.
 Its first leader was farmer and poet Sveinbjörn Beinteinsson.
 It is the largest non-Christian religious organization in Iceland and has some 3,583 members (as of January 1st, 2017), making up just over 1% of the total population.
 Another group is the Reykjavíkurgoðorð.

-Traditionalism versus reconstructionism

-Folketro (Danish, Norwegian) or folktro (Swedish) is the North Germanic for "folk religion", referring to Scandinavian folklore in particular.
-In the Scandinavian Heathen discourse, the term is used for a religion that consists of a folklore that is believed to be the descendant of historical Norse paganism.
-Folketro is considered a living tradition and that does not include the use of reconstructionism in any way, nor the use of historical sources such as the Edda or notation of folklore.
-The term is in conscious contrast to Asatru, the reconstructionist revival of medieval Norse polytheism.
-Preferred terms are Forn Sed ("Old Custom") or Nordisk Sed ("Nordic Custom").
-Attention is rather given to traditional song, dance, folk music and festivals.

-Critics refer to the folketro movement as funtrad (for fundamentalistisk traditionalisme, "fundamentalistic traditionalism").
-Not to be confused is the "radical traditionalism" of the New Right, which invokes national mysticist or occultist notions of a pan-Indo-European tradition rather than the focus on regional customs advocated by folketro.
-Proponents of Folketro include the Samfälligheten för Nordisk Sed in Sweden and Forn Sed Norge in Norway.